lerina/lerina.github.io/html/lrn/text/the_process/SIMPLE.md

 you will require a good understanding of the algorithms and techniques you intend to implement.

 ---
-State the 5 D.D.Etter points here
+State the 5 Dolores M. Etter points here

 Understanding the Problem::
 1. State the problem clearly.